-Today, child abuse is proposed as a health priority in different countries owing to its widespread risk factors and profound effects it exerts on the growth and development of children, families and society.5 Different factors are associated with this phenomenon, including drug use,6 the psychological status and the education level of parents, family conflicts, residential area (rural and suburb versus urban settlement), knowledge deficits associated with child growth and development, as well as attitudes towards education.7,8 In addition to severe cases of abuse or violence. i.e. willful misconduct, which causes great damage to children, behaviors that are presumably performed for training children can also be considered child abuse.
-Parents normally tend to be perfect and are concerned about their child development; however, they sometimes give themselves the right to punish their children in whatever manner they prefer and cause the most common type of domestic violence, i.e. child abuse.9 The lack of the knowledge, skills and competence necessary for the care of children and meeting their safety, developmental and nutritional needs are the most common factors contributing to child abuse and impaired parenting, which involves all families, not just high-risk families.10 behave purposefully to deal with challenges.
-The behaviors normally presented by children at this stage include sleep disorders, 12 nutritional problems, toilet problems, urinary incontinence, 13 gender identity development, mood swings, 12 selfishness and stubbornness.
+Today, child abuse is proposed as a health priority in different countries owing to its widespread risk factors and profound effects it exerts on the growth and development of children, families and society.5 Different factors are associated with this phenomenon, including drug use, the psychological status and the education level of parents, family conflicts, residential area (rural and suburb versus urban settlement), knowledge deficits associated with child growth and development, as well as attitudes towards education.7, 8 In addition to severe cases of abuse or violence, i.e. willful misconduct, which causes great damage to children, behaviors that are presumably performed for training children can also be considered child abuse.
+Parents normally tend to be perfect and are concerned about their child development; however, they sometimes give themselves the right to punish their children in whatever manner they prefer and cause the most common type of domestic violence, i.e. child abuse.9 The lack of the knowledge, skills and competence necessary for the care of children and meeting their safety, developmental and nutritional needs are the most common factors contributing to child abuse and impaired parenting, which involves all families, not just high-risk families.10

+Childhood is a fundamental stage in life which establishes and forms one's personality.
+According to Erikson's theory of psychosocial development, innovation versus guilt occurs during the preschool years, when children develop their social world and learn to behave purposefully to deal with challenges.
+The behaviors normally presented by children at this stage include sleep disorders, nutritional problems, toilet problems, urinary incontinence, gender identity development, mood swings, selfishness and stubbornness.
 These characteristics mainly appearing due to changes in the capabilities of 3-6-year-old children may cause behavioral changes and child abuse in parents.
-Research suggests that child abuse is more prevalent in mothers than in fathers,14 and that child abuse and neglect are preventable.15 Numerous social, communicational and personal programs have been, therefore, recommended and developed to prevent the child abuse, including parents' educational programs and the communication programs proposed by the World Health Organization (WHO) for preschool children.
+Research suggests that child abuse is more prevalent in mothers than in fathers, and that child abuse and neglect are preventable.
+Numerous social, communicational and personal programs have been, therefore, recommended and developed to prevent the child abuse, including parents' educational programs and the communication programs proposed by the World Health Organization (WHO) for preschool children.
 These programs are used as the primary strategy for preventing the abuse of vulnerable children and treating mainly the children with behavioral problems rather than the healthy ones.
 They also tend to mostly investigate the parenting skills, parents' psychological health and parent-child conflicts instead of misconduct, impaired parenting as well as the knowledge and educational needs of parents for child development and management of their behaviors.1